sambux1/presentations/opps/slides/learning/plaintext.md

 The learning algorithm follows a train update loop until it converges.

-First we compute some initial predictions for each individual.
-This can either be random or based on their state's label.
+We repeat the following steps until we reach convergence.

-Then, we repeat the following steps until we reach convergence.
+We train a logistic regression model on the data.

-We train a logistic regression model using the current predictions as the labels and run inference on the users given this model.
+Logistic regression requires each user to have a label, so we're going to assign each user a label.
+We start with some initial predictions which can either be random or based on their state's label.
+We're going to update these predictions in each iteration and retrain the logistic regression model.

+After training a model for the iteration, we run inference with the model.
 Then, we sort each state's users by their prediction.
-We set a threshold for the output so the aggregate prediction matches the ground truth, and we update individual predictions by comparing them with the threshold.
+We set a threshold for the output, and we update individual predictions by comparing them with the threshold.

 So, after this step, if a state voted 60% Democratic in the election, we would assign a Democrat label to the 60% of users predicted to be most likely to vote Democratic.